Hone logo

 Constraints

-• The component should be renderable and visually demonstrate the applied styles.
+• The solution should be functional and visually appealing.

 Notes